timadye/werewolf/Werewolf.md

 **Werewolf Vigilante:** If you draw the Jack of Spades, you may be a werewolf vigilante.

 On occasion, Fate may choose to give one of the werewolves, usually the Jack of Spades werewolf, a crossbow, just to make an extra dangerous werewolf.
 The crossbow is only loaded with one arrow; it is a single use item, so use your shot wisely.
 The crossbow can only be fired during the day phase.
-All you need to do to fire your crossbow is point at your target player and loudly proclaim, &quot;Twang!&quot; Wait for Fate to confirm that your target has indeed died of zir injury.
+All you need to do to fire your crossbow is point at your target player and loudly proclaim, "Twang!"
+Wait for Fate to confirm that your target has indeed died of zir injury.

 **Wolfsbane:** If you draw one of the black Kings, you are a wolfsbane.